 What is the best type of cotton for a bed sheet?

 Egyptian cotton sheets are considered the best, but there are other varieties like Pima cotton which also make for comfortable bed sheets.
-Pima cotton generally refers to all extra-long staple (ELS) cotton, grown in the US, Australia, Peru, and Israel.
+Pima cotton generally refers to all extra-long staple (ELS) cotton, grown in the US, Australia, and Peru.

 What is the difference between lyocell and Tencel?